grouprise/grouprise/docs/configuration/assets.md

 ## Style Variables

-To ease the process of overriding styles, stadtgestalten supports CSS variables where applicable.
+To ease the process of overriding styles, grouprise supports CSS variables where applicable.
 CSS variables are a nice thing because with a single rule you can override a setting on the entire platform.
 Please mind that support for these type of variables is a browser feature and rather new, so you may still want to override individual styles depending on your target audience.

 ### Supported Variables